Honestpuck/scriptorium/README.md

 ## Install

 First you will want to get the git bits working.
-Create the two empty repositories in your git store (such as github, though if you use github make them private).
+Create the two empty repositories in your git store (such as Github, though if you use Github make them private).

 Now clone the two repos down to your Mac.